RichyHBM/teleport-challenge/docs/design.md

 Authorization for the program will use simple methods for identifying the user, using the current OS user to get their username, this will then be sent up to the server which will then look up the user and see what permissions they have access to.
 These permissions will just be hard coded, but would ideally come from a config file or service

+The permissions would look at the job command issued and check that the given user has permissions to run a specific command, for this example that could be as simple as storing a list of strings on the server and checking these against the passed up command.

 As with the above section, more information can be found in [known tradeoffs](#known-tradeoffs) on improvements that could be made.